rsksmart/devportal-1.0/rsk/architecture/account-based.md

 [In this document](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1191.md), you can find out how to apply the checksum and validate an address.
 This EIP is also supported by Web3 and hardware wallets.

-## Chain ID
+## `chainId`

-To avoid a replay attack by using an already-signed Tx, broadcasted in “network A”,  replaying it in “network B”, the EVM-based networks use `chainId` as part of the transaction properties.
+To avoid a replay attack by using an already-signed transaction, originally broadcast in “network A”, and subsequently replayed it in “network B”, the EVM-based networks use `chainId` as part of the transaction properties.
-All chain IDs can be found here: [https://chainid.network/](https://chainid.network/)
+All `chainId`s can be found at [chainid.network](https://chainid.network/).

 ```
 RSK Mainnet: 30